 - 501(c)(4) tax-exempt social welfare organization,

-- international NGO or governmental office, or
+- international NGO, government office, or intergovernmental organization, or

 - legislative office.

 Judicial offices, trade associations, unions, and private employers are not eligible.
 Students with positions in courts may be able to earn academic credit through the Judicial Internship course.

 A separate application is required for summer fellowships administered by the Audre and Bernard Rapoport Center for Human Rights and Justice.
 The application deadline is March 11, 2022.
 See the Rapoport Center website for information.

 Application Information for Summer 2022

 SPSP applications will be reviewed on a rolling basis and each approved student will be notified by email.
 Applications received by noon on March 11, 2022, will be considered for named fellowships.
 The final deadline for all applications is midnight on May 13, 2022.